 Evading arrest may be charged as either a felony or a misdemeanor.
 This type of offense is therefore called a “wobbler.”

-Get Released.
-If you or someone you know has been arrested and put in jail for an accusation of felony DUI, there are many ways the criminal lawyer can help get the person released from jail immediately or during the first court date at arraignment.
+Get Out Of Jail.
+If you or someone you know has been arrested and put in jail for an accusation of evading arrest, there are many ways the criminal lawyer can help get the person released from jail immediately or during the first court date at arraignment.

 The procedures to get a person out of custody depend on the circumstances of the alleged crime and the present status of the accused, i.e., ties to the community, employment, ownership of property, age, health, prior criminal record, military experience and character references.